Ford Expedition: 2022

 For the 2022 model year, the Expedition and Expedition Max receive a mid-cycle refresh.
 The refresh includes revised front end styling, new aluminum-alloy wheel designs for all models, as well as a revised interior that is similar to that of the all-new 2021 Ford F-150, and includes an optional fully-digital reconfigurable instrument cluster, as well as a standard twelve-inch or optional fifteen-inch SYNC 4A touchscreen infotainment system display that now includes SiriusXM Satellite Radio with 360L, and connected GPS navigation on select models.
 A new off-road oriented Timberline trim, based on the mid-level XLT trim, adds unique exterior and interior styling, unique seating surfaces, and off-road oriented tires with unique aluminum-alloy wheels.
-A new Limited Stealth Performance Package includes a higher-output version of the standard 3.5L EcoBoost Twin-Turbocharged V6 gasoline engine (now with 440 hp and 510 lbft of torque), and unique exterior styling cues.
+A new Limited Stealth Performance Package includes a higher-output version of the standard 3.5L EcoBoost twin-turbo V6 gasoline engine (now with 440 hp and 510 lbft of torque), and unique exterior styling cues.